Former School Officer Is Pushing Back Against People Criticizing His Actions During The Parkland Shooting

 DiRuzzo, the lawyer, writes that Israel "jumped to a conclusion regarding Mr. Peterson’s performance."

-On Monday, citing Florida's public records law and "extreme public interest," CNN, the South Florida Sun Sentinel, and The Miami Herald have filed a lawsuit with Broward Circuit Court to release security video footage from outside the high school.
+On Monday, citing Florida's public records law and "extreme public interest," CNN, the South Florida Sun Sentinel, and the Miami Herald filed a lawsuit with the Broward Circuit Court to release security video footage from outside the high school.

 Several Other Armed Sheriff's Deputies Reportedly Waited Outside Florida School During Shooting Rampage